 - Morgan Dupre, 2012 R.L.E.
 First Place Winner

-During the April 2 opening reception, award-winning works were announced and over $1,200 in scholarships and prizes will be awarded, courtesy of the LSU School of Art.
+During the April 1 opening reception, three award-winning works will be announced and over $1,000 in scholarships and prizes will be awarded.

-In addition, the Arts Council of Greater Baton Rouge continued their partnership with BRG to offer the Paul A. Dufour & Julia Dufour Richardson Scholarship award to a selected student finalist from The REAL-LIFE EXPERIENCE Juried High School Exhibition.
+In addition, the Arts Council of Greater Baton Rouge continues their partnership with BRG, offering the Paul A. Dufour & Julia Dufour Richardson Scholarship award to a selected student finalist from The REAL-LIFE EXPERIENCE Juried High School Exhibition.
 The Scholarship Fund will continue Dufour’s legacy by providing assistance for exceptional students to attend private classes with recognized professional artists in the Greater Baton Rouge area.
 Potential scholarship recipients will be selected from the exhibition and eligible to apply for the scholarship.
-The finalists for the Paul A. Dufour & Julia Dufour Richardson Scholarship were announced during the April 2 reception.
+The finalists for the Paul A. Dufour & Julia Dufour Richardson Scholarship will be announced during the April 1 reception.

-The exhibition was on display at BRG, March 30 through May 1, 2014.
+The exhibition will be on display at BRG, March 29 through April 30, 2015.

-In March, roughly 150 works of original art were submitted for possible inclusion in this competitive exhibition.
+In March, roughly 220 works of original art were submitted for possible inclusion in this competitive exhibition (a roughly 45% increase from last year).
 In keeping with the spirit of the exhibition’s title, this truly is a “real-life experience” in that not every student who submits work is included in the exhibition.
 As professional artists find every time they seek to participate in a juried exhibition, life as a visual artist is highly competitive.

 For this exhibition, a panel of three jurors was assembled to select the works to be included in the show and the prize-winning works via a completely blind jurying process.
 None of the jurors knew the artist’s name, grade level, school or teacher prior to the selection of any work, thus allowing them to select pieces for the show based solely on their artistic merits.